wernsey/rengine/DEVNOTES.md

 ## Game

-The scheme of pushing/popping states has some implications on the save game system.
-And on the sprite system I intend to add later.
+~~The scheme of pushing/popping states has some implications on the save game system.
+And on the sprite system I intend to add later.~~

+At the moment I'm seriously considering removing the ability to push/pop states.
+The reason is that being able to push/pop states doesn't really add any benefit that can't be achieved through the Game Database.

+Pros of bing able to push/pop states:
+* You can easily do things like the player walking through a town then entering a store (pushing the town state), and when he leaves the store again popping the state to return the player to the town.
+* If you pop a state, you already have that state's resources in memory.
+Likewise, if you push a state that reuses an old state's resources then they can be reused.

+Cons:
+* You need to somehow save the stack of states when saving the game, and then reliably restore it again when the game is loaded.
+* What about music that's playing when you change states through pushing/popping?

+If I do this, I should also remove that functionality from the resources module.

 ## Graphics